karttur/geoimagine/_posts/2018/2018-11-19-blog-climate-trmm-crosscorr.markdown

 ### Cross correlation with time series components

-The cross correlation process can decompose the time series on the fly and also do the correlation by comparing any of the components (tendency, seasons or residual).
-The process can also compare all the components in one parameter setting.
+The cross correlation process can decompose the time series on the fly and then analyse the cross correlation for any combination of components (tendency, seasons or residual).

 ```
   <process processid = 'indexcompxcrosstsgraphancillary' version = '1.3'>